Last updated: March 4th, 2021

 - We use 256-bit encryption at all levels of our software.
 All connections to our website are encrypted (i.e. we encrypt 'in transit'), our live database is encrypted (i.e. we encrypt 'at rest') and all of our data backups are encrypted.

 - Our main servers are in Virginia, USA at Amazon's US-East data center.
 We also keep encrypted backups of data in other locations within the USA in case anything happens to the Virginia data center.
-Even though GDPR is a European regulation, it does not require that data be hosted physically within the EU (see the point on the EU-US Privacy Shield below).
+Even though GDPR is a European regulation, it does not require that data be hosted physically within the EU because we include the standard contractual clauses in our terms of service (more on that below).

 - We regularly perform external vulnerability scans and application penetration tests to monitor the status of our security efforts.